-We are operator of three Offshore Blocks, C8, C12 and C13, which are located on the western margin of the Mauritania Salt Basin.
-Our blocks both include and are adjacent to proven petroleum systems, with our primary targets being Cretaceous sediments in structural and stratigraphic traps.
+Kosmos holds a 28% participating interest and BP (the operator) holds a 62% participating interest in four offshore blocks, C6, C8, C12 and C13, which are located on the western margin of the Mauritania Salt Basin.
+These blocks are located in a proven petroleum system, with our primary targets being Cretaceous sands in structural and stratigraphic traps.
 We believe that the Triassic salt basin formed at the onset of rifting and contains Jurassic, Cretaceous and Tertiary passive margin sequences of limestones, sandstone and shales.
-Interpretation of available geologic and geophysical data has identified Cretaceous basin floor channels and fans in trapping geometries outboard of the Salt Basin.
-Cretaceous source rocks penetrated by wells and typed to oils in the Mauritania Salt Basin are the same age as those which charge other oil and gas fields in the Late Cretaceous of West Africa.
+Interpretation of available geologic and geophysical data has identified Cretaceous slope channels and basin floor fans in trapping geometries outboard of the Salt Basin as the key exploration objective.
+Multiple Cretaceous source rocks penetrated by wells and typed to oils and gases in the Mauritania Salt Basin are the same age as those which charge other oil and gas fields in West Africa.

-Our acreage is located outboard of the Chinguetti Field and range in water depth from 4,900 to 9,800 feet.
-These blocks cover an aggregate area of approximately 6.6 million acres.
-We have obtained approximately 6,000 line-kilometers of 2D seismic data and 10,300 square kilometers of 3D seismic data covering portions of our blocks in Mauritania.
-Based on these 2D and 3D seismic programs, we have identified numerous prospects in our blocks and we continue to integrate the results of our successful drilling program in Mauritania to further evaluate our reservoir model and delineate prospectivity.
+A portion of this acreage is located outboard of the Chinguetti Field and ranges in water depth from 330 to 9,800 feet.
+These blocks cover an aggregate area of approximately 6.0 million acres.
+We have acquired approximately 6,300 line-kilometers of 2D seismic data and 15,800 square kilometers of 3D seismic data covering portions of our blocks in Mauritania.
+Based on these 2D and 3D seismic programs, we have drilled two successful exploration wells and an appraisal well, and have identified numerous additional prospects in our blocks.
+We continue to integrate the results of our successful drilling program in Mauritania to identify and mature primary targets for drilling.
+We anticipate drilling two exploration wells in Mauritania during our four well program that commences in the second quarter of 2017.